Enhancing Your U.S. Job Search for International Students, Part 1

 1. Expect Different Culture, Customs, and Job Search Norms

 In the U.S., we probably do many things differently than the way it’s done in your home country.
 It’s not necessarily better, but it’s different, and in order to succeed here, you need to adapt to U.S. job search norms.
-There are so many differences that I can’t list all of them, but over many years of working with International Students I’ve found the following to be the most problematical for international students.
+There are so many differences that I can’t list all of them, but over many years of working with International Students I’ve found the following to be the most problematic for international students.

 Self-Promotion